[ Open All

 Thank God I am Forgiven (TGIF) is a small adult group that meets to work on increasing social acceptance and developing life skills in today’s world.
 Coming from the often forgotten fringes of our society, TGIF grows spiritually through Bible study, watching movies, and reading current books on a variety of topics.
 TGIF is led by church members and meets on Wednesday evenings at 6 p.m.

-Rome First UMC proudly sponsors two United Methodist Missionary families.
-Gordon and Maria Tereza Greathouse are serving in Brazil.
-Our second missionary family serves in a part of the world where Christianity is persecuted and for their safety, we cannot post their names or picture.
+Rome First UMC proudly sponsors a United Methodist Missionary family.
+Our missionary family serves in a part of the world where Christianity is persecuted and for their safety, we cannot post their names or picture.

-The church supports these families financially and prayerfully sponsers them in order to enable their ministries.
-One way the church supports these families is through our “52 Club.”
+The church supports them financially and prayerfully in order to enable their ministry.
+One way the church supports them is through our “52 Club.”
 Members pledge to give $52 a year ($1 a week).
-Both families serve through the United Methodist General Board of Global Ministries.
+Our family serve through the United Methodist General Board of Global Ministries.

 Foster Family Care Community